EventStore/documentation/docs/getting-started/quickstart/README.md

 ```
 :::

-4. In step 3 of the code, review how the the events are deserialized and printed:
+4. In step 3 of the code, review how the events are deserialized and printed:

 ::: tabs#dev-language-platform
 @tab Select >